Frequently Asked Questions

 Do you take in-kind donations? (diapers, cribs, clothes, etc.?)

-- Yes!
+• Yes!
 Local areas are always welcoming donations to support and provide resources to the teen parents they serve and reach.
-In addition, each summer, camp properties around the country create Amazon Gift Lists.
+In addition, each summer, YoungLives camp teams around the country create Amazon Gift Liststo supply their nurseries and support the children attending.